New York City Spinal Cord Injury Attorney Helping Victims Since 1992

 Some other damages may be reserved for cases where the liable party acted in a particularly reckless manner.

 How long does a spinal cord injury claim take?

-Contact a New York spinal injury attorney today
+Contact a NY spinal injury law firm today

 If you have suffered a spinal cord injury in an accident caused by the negligence or willful disregard of another person, contact The Law Offices of Michael S. Lamonsoff, PLLC, today.
 We will take the time to listen to you, go over the facts of your case, and present you with all of your options.
 As one of the best law firms in the state, we offer years of extensive experience and a proven track record of success representing spinal cord injury victims in New York.